jflatow/vzi/README.md

 $ cat events | vzi pipe.js -H
 ```

+Running headlessly is considered a rather advanced mode of operation, though it works quite well.
+In general, there are 2 modes of operation for the browser: *attached* and *detached*.
+When you run detached (default if not headless), things are a bit easier and smoother to get started.
+Especially when you run without headless, since you can see exactly what's happening.
+In the attached mode, interrupts end up killing the browser, so unless you send a proper EOF you won't get an output report.
+This is still fine without headless, since you still see the output in the browser as its generated.
+However, when you run in headless mode attached, you generally don't want to pipe an infinite stream.
+This is because without an EOF you won't be able to kill the process gracefully, so you will neither see the output nor get a report.

+Some of the available options may be confusing without an understanding of how the tool works.
+The overall setup is complex yet straightforward.
 Once the DevTools implementation is known, a page is opened and the events are sent via a layer on top of the Chrome debugging protocol.
 Within this context, the user-defined pipe handler functions are executed.